ESMValGroup/ESMValTool/doc/sphinx/source/community/detailed_release_procedure.rst

 in the draft Pull Request https://github.com/ESMValGroup/ESMValTool/pull/2883.

 You will have to set the name of your environment, your email address (if you want to get email notifications for successful/failed jobs) and the name of the directory you want to store the job outputs.
 The name of the account is the same (`bk1088`), and the default partition is set to `compute`.
-More information on running jobs with SLURM on DKRZ/Levante can be found `here
+More information on running jobs with SLURM on DKRZ/Levante can be found in the DKRZ `documentation
 <https://docs.dkrz.de/doc/levante/running-jobs/index.html>`_.

 .. note::